Interacting With Python

 Hello, World!

-An Integrated Development Environment (IDE) is an application that more or less combines all the functionality you have seen so far.
-IDEs usually provide REPL capability as well as an editor with which you can create and modify code to then submit to the interpreter for execution.
+An Integrated Development Environment (IDE) is an application that combines all the functionality you’ve seen so far.
+IDEs usually provide REPL capabilities, along with an editor that allows you to create and modify code you can then submit to the interpreter for execution.

-• Syntax highlighting: IDEs often colorize different syntax elements in the code to make it easier to read.
+• Syntax highlighting: IDEs usually colorize different syntax elements in the code to make it more straightforward to read.

 • Context-sensitive help: Advanced IDEs can display related information from the Python documentation or even suggested fixes for common types of code errors.

-• Code-completion: Some IDEs can complete partially typed pieces of code (like function names) for you—a great time-saver and convenience feature.
+• Code completion: Some IDEs can complete partially typed pieces of code for you—a great time-saver and convenient feature.

-• Debugging: A debugger allows you to run code step-by-step and inspect program data as you go.
-This is invaluable when you are trying to determine why a program is behaving improperly, as will inevitably happen.
+• Debugging: IDEs usually include debuggers, which allow you to run code step-by-step and inspect program data as you go.
+This is invaluable when you’re trying to determine why a program is behaving improperly.

-Most Python installations contain a rudimentary IDE called IDLE.
-The name ostensibly stands for Integrated Development and Learning Environment, but one member of the Monty Python troupe is named Eric Idle, which hardly seems like a coincidence.
+Most Python installations contain a basic IDE called IDLE.
+The name ostensibly stands for Integrated Development and Learning Environment.
+However, one member of the Monty Python troupe—which inspired the name of your favorite programming language—is named Eric Idle.
+This hardly seems like a coincidence!

 Open Spotlight Search.
 Typing Cmd+Space is one of several ways to do this.
 In the search box, type terminal and press Enter.